ComposableFi/composable/code/centauri/ibc/modules/ics03_connection.md

 **MsgConnectionOpenTry**

-This message is submitted to a chain after `MsgConnectionOpenInit` has been executed on its counterparty, this message requires a connection proof that indicates that the connection was
+This message is submitted to a chain after `MsgConnectionOpenInit` has been executed on its counterparty, this message
+requires a connection proof that indicates that the connection was
-initialized on the counterparty and committed to it's state tree, it also requires a consensus proof so the host chain can verify that the counterparty has a valid consensus state
+initialized on the counterparty and committed to it's state trie, it also requires a consensus proof so the host chain
+can verify that the counterparty has a valid consensus state
-for its light client committed to the counterparty state tree at the time of the handshake.
+for its light client committed to the counterparty state trie at the time of the handshake.

 ```rust
     pub struct MsgConnectionOpenTry<C: ClientTypes + Clone + Debug + PartialEq + Eq> {